The Xometry app works best with JavaScript enabled!

 Overview of Tube Bending

-Xometry offers a full suite of custom tube bending services for your application.
+Xometry offers a full suite of custom tube bending services for your application with instant online quoting, DFM, and competitive lead times.
 Whether you are looking for standard rotary draw tube bending or highly precise mandrel tube bending, Xometry offers different processes to meet your requirements for tube fabrication services in both low and high volumes.
 Xometry also offers laser tube cutting services for parts that include cut features such as holes, slots, and more.
-Material choices for our tube bending services include stainless and mild steel, aluminum, brass, copper, and titanium.
+Material choices for our tube bending services include stainless steel, aluminum, and alloy steel.

 A tube bending machine in operation.
 Image Credit: Dmitry Kalinovsky